-Set amidst five sprawling acres of serene well-tended gardens, the Ennerdale Country House Hotel evokes the simplicity of an old Cumbrian village inn.
-Classic in its design and architectural touches, the dog-friendly hotel is un-air conditioned and offers basic in-room accommodations with period furnishings and details keeping with the village’s historic character.
+Set amid five sprawling acres of serene, well-tended gardens, the Ennerdale Country House Hotel evokes the simplicity of an old Cumbrian village inn.
+Classic in its design and architectural touches, the dog-friendly hotel is un-air conditioned and offers basic in-room accommodations with period furnishings and details keeping with the village’s historical character.
 What it may lack in amenities, it makes up for in its proximity to the start of the Coast-to-Coast Walk in St. Bees, where lodgings are decidedly designed for walkers who are “just passing through.”
-The Ennerdale’s traditional bar is ideal for a relaxing drink and the grand dining room serves fare prepared with locally-sourced ingredients.
+The Ennerdale’s traditional bar is ideal for a relaxing drink and the grand dining room serves fare prepared with locally sourced ingredients.

 The Fleece Hotel

 Built upon the site of Norman ramparts and a medieval town wall, the story of the Fleece Hotel is the story of Richmond.
 Today, it is a splendid late 19th-century Gothic building that occupies this historic address, often cited as the most beautiful building in town, “an extravaganza of brick and terracotta with tourelles (turrets),” according to one architectural reviewer.
 The Fleece Hotel opened in spring of 2018, a boutique hotel and bistro that combines traditional atmosphere and refined elegance, with un-air conditioned rooms featuring designer furnishings.
 The property is proudly passionate about local food and gracious service.
 Please note: this accommodation is available on limited departures.

 Inn on the Lake